 Gnocchi with Radicchio and Sausage

 Read the recipe and tips after the photo!

-YOU MIGHT ALSO BE INTERESTED IN THESE RECIPES
+YOU MAY ALSO BE INTERESTED IN THESE RECIPES

+Gnocchi with Radicchio and Sausage